Altria Group Inc. (MO) Reveals an Earnings Mystery

 MO’s Market Performance

-MO stocks went up by 1.59% for the week, with a monthly jump of 5.08% and a quarterly performance of 27.24%, while its annual performance rate touched 29.48%.
-The volatility ratio for the week stands at 1.04% while the volatility levels for the past 30 days are set at 1.70% for Altria Group Inc..
-The simple moving average for the period of the last 20 days is 2.18% for MO stocks with a simple moving average of 22.80% for the last 200 days.
+MO stocks went down by -9.41% for the week, with a monthly drop of -4.28% and a quarterly performance of 13.29%, while its annual performance rate touched 23.25%.
+The volatility ratio for the week stands at 4.41% while the volatility levels for the past 30 days are set at 2.21% for Altria Group Inc..
+The simple moving average for the period of the last 20 days is -6.51% for MO stocks with a simple moving average of 10.66% for the last 200 days.

 Analysts’ Opinion of MO